-Zeke And Dak On Top Again _ In NFL Player Merchandising
+Zeke and Dak on top again _ in NFL player merchandising

-Here’s more proof that the 2016 season was a superb one for rookies: Ezekiel Elliott and topped NFL player merchandise and products sales.
+Here’s more proof that the 2016 season was a superb one for rookies: Ezekiel Elliott and Dak Prescott topped NFL player merchandise and products sales.

-The who led the league in rushing and the quarterback who was the Offensive Rookie of the Year represent the first time two rookies led the list compiled by the NFL Players Association.
+The Dallas Cowboys running back who led the league in rushing and the quarterback who was the Offensive Rookie of the Year represent the first time two rookies led the list compiled by the NFL Players Association.

 The list is based on total sales of officially licensed NFL player merchandise, tracking year-end results from March 1, 2016, through Feb.
 28, 2017.